tenebrousedge/shell_guide/shell_guide.md

 ```

 I use that one many times per day.
-There are other complicated things you can do if you want, e.g. the third and fifth arguments, or a range of arguments, but generally if I need something like that I'll just hit up and use the ctrl+arrow_key (which goes backwards by word instead of by character) and just make whatever changes on that line.
+There are other complicated things you can do if you want, e.g. the third and fifth arguments, or a range of arguments, but generally if I need something like that I'll just hit up and use the ctrl+arrow_key (which if you'll recall goes backwards by word instead of by character) and just make whatever changes on that line.
+The command `fc` is also used to fix commands, but not by me.

 ## Substitution